LevitatingBusinessMan/Knight/README.md

 Something is either a function, variable identifier, or a literal.

 There is no parser.
-I did write one, though it's extremely simple because pretty much any operation is classified as a function call.
+I did write one, though mostly for debugging purposes.
-But the interpreter doesn't use it.
+The interpreter doesn't use it.
 The polish notation of the language means that the interpreter can work without any parsing tree.
 It can parse the tokens from the scanner during runtime instead.
 So it is somewhat parsing, it just parses and runs every single statement it finds.
 It's almost like brainfuck in the sense that all statements form a tape, and control flow is handled simply by moving an instruction pointer.
-This makes the interpreter extremely complex, because it needs to calculate what expressions form a single function call together whenever it's moving to a different instruction.
-Somtimes guessing the arity of functions that aren't even initiliazed.
+This does make the interpeter fairly complex, because it has to be able to parse expression groups on the go.
+For instance when it reaches an IF statement with a false value, it has to figure out where the next expression starts that isn't part of the IF statements body.
+This sometimes means guessing the arity of user-defined functions before they are even initialized.

 It can however be useful to parse the code for debugging purposes.